projectriff/fats/README.md

 To add a new application, create a directory, adding the following files:

-- any other files for your application if using `--local-path .`
+- files for your application

 ### Tools